elephantscale/Cybersecurity-for-AI-systems-book/Part1---/Section1-1---.md

 In teaching these classes, and especially those that were advertised in my client's company using the "open enrollment" system, I saw an interesting phenomenon.
 Many students would sign up for the course because "it sounded cool."
-However, when I suggested, as an exercise, to start working on protecting AI applications that the students had built, the majority did not have anything to protect.
+However, when I suggested, as an exercise, that the students start working on protecting AI applications that the students had built, the majority did not have anything to protect.
 They have not built any!
 Thus, I learned that I need to teach how to build an AI application first, and then grow to defend it.
 This experience has led to a book plan that I am describing below.

 ### What is in this book for you
 * The book explains, as briefly as possible but still in sufficient detail, how you would build a specific AI application.
-This may be AI talking to your documents, to your data in a database, or giving the user advice.
+This may involve AI interacting with your documents, accessing your data in a database, or providing the user with advice.
 Not every person in the world is an AI Gen Engineer, at least not yet.
 Having built an AI app, the reader is ready to enumerate the ways it can be attacked (Threat Modeling) and then proceed to building defenses.
-* This approach makes sure that the reader is not bored and that the reader and the write are on the same page about the application that we will build and then protect.
+* This approach makes sure that the reader is not bored and that the reader and the writer are on the same page about the application that we will build and then protect.
 * In a class, I would follow a 50% lecture, 50% lab rule.
 In this book, I give enough exercises and challenges to convert theory into practice.